paper-spa/pages-jekyll/README.md

 # Usage

-## Build with Jekyll 4 and deploy to GitHub Pages
+## Build with Pages-gem and deploy to GitHub Pages

 ```yaml
 jobs: